-The WB265 contains a drive motor to rotate the wheel and tire up to balancing speed.
-All operating instructions, measurement entries, and results are displayed on an easy-to-read control panel with bright, light-emitting diode (LED) indicators.
+The WB250 and WB260A are hand-spun balancers.
+All operating instructions, measurement entries, and results are displayed on an easy-to-read control panel with bright, lightemitting diode (LED) indicators.
 This, plus the other following features, allows any operator to balance wheels and tires in the shortest possible time with the highest accuracy.